agile-ts/documentation/docs/main/StyleGuide.md

 ## 📁 api

 Our Todo-List has to communicate to a **Backend**, therefore we need something that creates http/s requests for us.
 I am using the [AgileTs API](../packages/api/Introduction.md) but you can use whatever you want.

 ### 📝 index.ts

 To make simple rest calls possible, we initialize our api class here.
-These defined api instance gets mainly used in the [route](#📝-.routes.ts) section of an Entity.
+These defined API instance gets mainly used in the [route](#📝-.routes.ts) section of an Entity.

 ```ts title="index.ts"
 import {API} from "@agile-ts/api";